Free Email Tutorials: Apple Mail, Mozilla Mail, Thunderbird, Opera M2, Microsoft Outlook 2003, Outlook Express, The Bat!, WordPerfect Mail

-In the next Hotmail tutorial, you will learn about the email Forward command, a way to send emails to other recipients with Microsoft's webmail service.
+The next Hotmail tutorial covers the email Forward command, a way to send emails to other recipients with Microsoft's webmail service (not to be confused with "mail forwarding", which lets you automatically forwards messages from Hotmail to another email account!)

 When a new email comes in, it contains "header" information, in addition to the email's actual content: these headers include information like the email title (or subject line), the sender of the email (the person who sent it), and the recipient(s) - one or more email addresses to which the email was sent, timestamp, etc. When you reply to an email, Hotmail picks the sender of the email, and places it in the "To" field, used to determine to which email address (one or more) your email will be sent.